 Vertebral column also known as spinal column, backbone or spine, It is formed by 26 serially arranged bones called vertebrae and is dorsally placed.
-It makes up about 2/5 of the total weight of an individual (Average length is 71cm in adult male and 61cm in adult female).
-It extends from the base of skull and constitute the main framework of the trunk.
-During early development, the total number of vertebrae is 33 where as in an adult vertebral column contains 26 vertebrae.
+It makes up about 2/5 of the total weight of an individual (Average length is 71cm in adult males and 61cm in adult females).

-The cervical, thoracic and lumbar vertebrae are movable but the sacrum and coccyx are not.
+The cervical, thoracic and lumbar vertebrae are movable, but the sacrum and coccyx are not.

-Intervertebral discs are present between two adjacent vertebrae from second cervical vertebrae to sacrum.
+Intervertebral discs are present between two adjacent vertebrae from the second cervical vertebrae to sacrum.
 It raises the height of vertebral column by 25%.
-Each intervertebral disc consists of outer fibrocartilage known as annulus fibrosus and inner soft substance is known as nucleus pulposus.
+Each intervertebral disc consists of outer fibrocartilage known as annulus fibrosus and an inner soft substance is known as nucleus pulposus.
 These pads are called intervertebral disc.

-The vertebral column appears straight, when viwed from the anterior posterior axis.
+The vertebral column appears straight- when viewed from the anterior posterior axis.
 When observed from the side, Vertebral Column shows four slight bends called normal curves.
 The cervical and lumbar curves bulge out i.e. convex, on the other hand, the thoracic and sacral curves cupp in i.e. concave.
 These curves increases the strength of vertebral column, maintains balance in upright position and protects the vertebrae from any damage like fracture.

 VERTEBRA